Department of Counselor Education

 The Counselor Education Department offers a humanistic, multicultural, non-sexist program designed to train professional counselors.
 The program's core content provides preparation in the CACREP areas through theoretical training, skill development and practical application in coursework and supervised practica and internships.

-CED provides students with a broad-based graduate education in counseling that is sensitive to cultural, gender and sexual orientation differences, and committed to lifelong self-exploration and professional development.
-The program aims to provide affordable graduate level CACREP accredited programs in a variety of Master’s and post-graduate areas in keeping with Kean's mission to address the needs of first generation students, adult learners, and those from underserved/disenfranchised groups.
+The mission of the Counselor Education Department (CED) is to provide students with a broad-based graduate education in counseling, and who are sensitive to cultural, gender and sexual orientation differences, and fosters a commitment to lifelong self-exploration and professional development.
+CED provides full and part-time students from the Northeast region and the New York/New Jersey metropolitan area affordable graduate level CACREP accredited programs in a variety of Master’s and post-graduate areas.
+In keeping with the University’s mission, CED is sensitive to the needs of first-generation students and those from underserved minority groups.

 COURSE SCHEDULING & LOCATION

-CED offers classes at both Union Campus, with classes on week nights at 4:30 & 7:30, and some optional Saturday and Sunday courses, and Ocean (Toms River) Campus with classes predominantly on weekends..
+CED offers classes at both Union Campus, with classes on weeknights at 4:30 & 7:30, and some optional Saturday and Sunday courses, and part-time at Ocean (Toms River) Campus with classes predominantly on weekends.

 DIFFERENT OPTIONS & PROGRAMS